TylorS/typed/apps/website/content/tutorial/04-render-the-shell.md

 The surrounding `TodoApp` is simply `html` followed by a template literal.
 It binds existing state and actions, so no generator or `component()` wrapper is needed.
 Open the complete presentation file below to see the surrounding section and header.

 **Try it:** submit spaces, then a title with spaces around it.
-Blank input stays available for correction; accepted input clears.
+Blank input stays available for correction and leaves the accepted count unchanged; accepted input clears and increments the count.
 If Enter reloads the page, check `preventDefault`.
 If the visible text stays after a successful submission, check `.value`.

 ## Complete files